khalid-hussain/shaheen/chap14.md

 Bashir started reading Ferdinand's letter in a choked voice:

-"On the recommendation of Sultan Al-Zeghel, we would like to extend a hand of friendship to Mansour Bin Ahmed and his comrades.
+"On the recommendation of Sultan Al-Zeghel, we would like to extend a hand of friendship to Mansour bin Ahmed and his comrades.
 After a long war, we feel the need for peace and security between the Christians and Muslim for the benefit of the people of Andalus and we hope that our brave enemy would support us in establishing peace in the light of our extremely generous offer.